 Finally, grains are definitely something your cat absolutely doesn’t need.
-Unfortunately, many brands for cat food use grains like corn, wheat, or rice in their food.
-If you haven’t seen a cat cooking its own bowl of rice and eating it that means it doesn’t need it.
-Read the label of the food you are getting for your cat, and make sure that it largely consists of protein.
+Unfortunately, many brands of cat food use grains like corn, wheat, or rice in their food.
+If you haven’t seen a cat cooking its own bowl of rice and eating it, it doesn’t need it.
+Read the label of the food you are getting for your cat, and make sure it largely consists of protein.

 Many of the food “fillers” in commercial cat food can be a cause for a lot of health issues cats have, including obesity and asthma.

 How do you know if your cat has asthma?